Up to 60% off sofas & mattresses — limited‑time deals.

 Which one is best for a studio apartment?

-The convertible single chair is the most realistic studio pick because it’s easy to move, quick to deploy, and doesn’t dominate the room.
+The single chair was the best studio fit.
+It was easy to move, quick to unfold, and much easier to place around the rest of a tight room.

 Previous post